The Ice Age Cometh – climate change explained in three graphs

 Repeats all those that come behind

-RM (with apologies to Jonathon Swift, 1733)
+RM (with acknowledgment to Jonathon Swift, 1733)

 At the most fundamental level, Earth’s history is divided into four vast periods of time called Eons.
 Using geologist’s shorthand, where Ka is one thousand years: Ma is 1 million years and Ga is 1 billion years, they are:

 It may help to realize that, on comparative geological/human time scales, the Hadean commenced 20 years ago and the Phanerozoic 6 months ago.
-Eight days ago, towards the end of the Phanerozoic, dinosaurs roamed the land, sea and air and likely thought they were masters of their universe (then the meteor struck).
+Eight days ago, towards the end of the Phanerozoic in an Era called the Mesozoic, dinosaurs roamed the land, sea and air and appeared masters of their universe (then the meteor struck).
 An Ice Age called the Quaternary began around 20 hours ago.
-Five minutes ago, during a brief period of ice retreat in the Quaternary called the Holocene, our turbocharged civilisation took off and thrived.
-A lifetime of human experience is gone in less than a second.
+The evolution of our species is a Quaternary story.
+Five minutes ago, during a brief Stage of ice retreat and relative warmth in the Quaternary called the Holocene, an explosion of innovation enabled our civilisation to take off and thrive.

 Such a timetable should teach us humility.